The common wedding vows have stood the test of time historically as an important pronouncement of commitment to one’s chosen spouse.

 Essentially portraying that “even in the worst of times, I will stay by your side.”
 It is a romantic and altruistic message conveyed subtly through these typical marriage vows.

 If we compare with another large religious group, the Muslim faith does not necessarily include individual marital vows in the ceremony.
 It is an option.

 The main pronouncement is in agreeing three times, to accept their marriage in accordance with the guidelines of the traditional marriage pact, and following other standard practices.

 If optional commitment vows are used, the common rite is different from the perspective of man and woman.

 Woman: “I offer myself in accord with the instruction of the holy Koran and Prophet, peace and blessings be upon them.
 I pledge honesty and sincerity to be an obedient and faithful wife.”

 Man: “I pledge in honesty and sincerity to be a faithful and helpful husband.”

-While other options exist, such as writing one’s own vows and making other personal statements, the vows should not be considered as merely something to ‘get through’ as a part of the ritual, but felt, expressed, desired and cherished as well in making a statement to one’s life partner.
-If this were the case, perhaps fewer marriages would end before they do.
+While other options exist, such as writing one’s own vows and making other personal statements, the vows should not be considered as merely something to ‘get through’ as a part of the ritual.
+Of course, there is nothing wrong with adding your personal touch to the wedding vows.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.